jhwist/octopress/source/_posts/2013-04-09-running-on-my-old-stomping-ground.markdown

 workouts followed by a tough swim session.
 And I signed up for a lot of races, all olympic distances,  often every other weekend.
 I still suffered a lot during the races, but as I was able to snag a few age-group podium places my motivation didn't suffer.
-Running was always my least favourite exercise of the three.
+Running was always my least favourite exercise of the three though.

 Luckily I kept a few pictures from that time, which I'm not embarrassed enough to share for your enjoyment.